Eucalyptus Cladocalyx | Clado

 Scientific Name: Eucalyptus Cladocalyx

 The Eucalypt originates in South Australia, it has been planted in South Africa since the mid 1800's.
-It has been planted widely through Southern Africa and has been found to grow successfully for saw log production in the forestall regions of the Western and Eastern Cape.
+It has been planted widely through Southern Africa and has been found to grow successfully for saw log production in the Western Cape Province.

-The species is found in previously owned state plantations and privately owned farm woodlots, windbreaks and tree lined avenue’s.
+The species is typically found in privately owned farm woodlots, windbreaks and tree lined avenue’s.

 The specie yields a beautiful blond to tan, yellow to brown, honey colour timber.
 It is classified as a "Class 1 Heavy Hardwood" of exceptional durability and is well suited to heavy marine applications and external building applications.
-It , unlike many other Eucalypts, is relatively stable in drying, if cut correctly, free of pith.
+It, unlike many other Eucalypts,it is relatively stable in drying, if cut correctly, free of pith.
 Timber harvested from Eucalyptus Cladocalyx has little defect and is prized for its durability.

 It is particularly suited to situations requiring high strength where appearance is also important.
 If left untreated externally it will turn a silvery grey colour overtime.
 Sugar Gum polishes to an elegant finish sometimes displaying characteristics such as fiddle back and beeswing.
 It has a fine interlocked grain.